hyunjoonbok/Python-Projects/README.md

 As Python is nowadays a go-to for Data-Science.
 I have managed to use the best out of Python to use its full functionality for not only simple EDA, but building a complex ML/DL models.

-Below examples includes the intense usage of industry-hot frameworks (i.e. Pytorch, Fast.ai, H2O, Grandient Boosting, etc) to produce ready-to-use results.
+Below examples include the intense usage of industry-hot frameworks (i.e. Pytorch, Fast.ai, H2O, Grandient Boosting, etc) to produce ready-to-use results.

 ## Table of contents